Yorkshire, England in the 17th-19th Centuries; the Industrial Revolution

 On our walk, which deviates a little from Wainwright’s original trail and takes us through three national parks, the Lake District National Park, the Yorkshire Dales National Park and the North York Moors National Park, English history is ever present and makes for a truly fascinating and memorable walk.

-The program Queen Victoria’s Great Britain runs for 21 days and visits 23 contributing locations that provide participants with an understanding of Queen Victoria’s reign and the Industrial Revolution.
+The program Queen Victoria’s Great Britain runs for 21 days and visits 23 contributing locations that provide participants with an understanding of Queen Victoria’s reign and the Industrial Revolution and also spends time in Yorkshire England in some of the key cities in this historic county.
 Our trip visits some 30+ places and includes talks and short lectures from knowledgeable guides.
 We will look at the important developments in technology, science, medicine, politics, social life, art and architecture, with an examination of Gothic Revival and the iconic Arts and Crafts movement, including works by Charles Rennie Mackintosh.
 On this tour, we travel to the Lake District via the Yorkshire Dales.

 Just click through this link to see the collection of tours of England that you may join.

 History in Yorkshire England goes back before the Romans but we start here in the middle ages The term “Shire”, deriving from Old English, is an administrative term introduced to England by the Normans after the Norman Conquest of 1066.
 Another term deriving from Old English is “ridings” meaning “a third part” or “thirds”, and Yorkshire was historically divided into three: North Riding, East Riding, and West Riding, with the ridings converging on the historic city of York.

 Yorkshire’s emblem is the white rose of the House of York, which fought the House of Lancaster in the historic War of the Roses.
 The dynastic war, which lasted 30 years, is named after the badges of the opposing houses: white rose for York, and red rose for Lancaster.